Trump Has Said Cutting Off North Korea’s Trade Is Easy. Here’s Why He’s Wrong.

 It was then that the container ship’s activities caught the eye of international regulators.
 In 2014, the UN and the US Treasury Department blacklisted the ship for its ties to a Pyongyang-based company that arranged an arms shipment between Cuba and North Korea.

 As with most ships that face international sanctions, the Orion Star just disappeared for a while after that.
 But then the ship made it off the UN blacklist in December 2016 after its sanctions committee said it was no longer controlled by a sanctioned North Korean company, though it remains blacklisted by the US.
-By this March, it was well into its third life — as a Fijian ship named the Ji Xing, which was spotted by satellite trackers bouncing between Chinese, Russian and North Korean ports.
+By this March, it was well into its third life — as a Fijian ship named the Ji Xing, which was spotted by satellite trackers bouncing between Chinese, Russian, and North Korean ports.

 The curious path of the Orion Star is far from exceptional — it was among dozens of foreign ships docked at Nampo, North Korea’s main west coast port, over the past year that bore flags of countries with open or poorly regulated shipping registries.
 Because ships flying the North Korean flag are subject to a high level of scrutiny and unwelcome in many international ports, North Korea regularly pays other countries to use their flags in a practice dubbed “flags of convenience.”
-Despite years of US efforts to crack down, a select group of countries continues to look the other way as North Korean ships use their flags.
+Despite years of US efforts to crack down, a select group of countries continue to look the other way as North Korean ships use their flags.

-The practice underscores a key challenge the Trump administration will face in its fight to curb North Korea’s nuclear weapons program, a task President Donald Trump has called as easy as convincing China, Pyongyang’s biggest trading partner and only major ally, to cooperate.
+The practice underscores a key challenge the Trump administration will face in its fight to curb North Korea’s nuclear weapons program, a task President Donald Trump has said is as easy as convincing China, Pyongyang’s biggest trading partner and only major ally, to cooperate.

 BuzzFeed News examined a year’s worth of shipping calls to Nampo, provided by open-source maritime data provider Marine Traffic, as well other shipping and corporate records.
 Nearly every foreign ship that docked at Nampo bore the flag of a country with an open shipping registry, and most of them had swapped flags between those countries at least once.
 Despite China’s close economic ties with North Korea, not a single ship listed in the dataset examined by BuzzFeed News flew a Chinese flag.

 Because cargo manifests are not public, and ships frequently turn off their transponders when they’re near North Korea to hide from satellites, it’s impossible to tell whether the ships are engaged in illicit commerce, and the list of ships known to have docked at Nampo may be incomplete.
 Last summer, the UN Panel of Experts noted that a Cambodian-flagged ship called the Jie Shun, which had a North Korean captain and crew, was discovered carrying 30,000 rocket grenades tucked away in wooden crates beneath thousands of tons of iron ore.
-Cambodia apologized, and a month later, it said it had temporarily shuttered its shipping registry.
+Cambodia apologized, and a month later it said it had temporarily shuttered its shipping registry.
 On an official record, the ship’s cargo was described as underwater pump parts.

 But the data shows the extent to which North Korea relies on so-called flags of convenience to continue economic engagement with the outside world, which the US hopes to stifle as a way to pressure the country to give up its nuclear weapons.